- No auto backup

 Once you have selected your notes, you can cut, copy, delete or duplicate them.
 You can copy an image of your handwriting to the clipboard.
 Images have rotation capabilities, so if you want to rotate some notes, copy them as an image first.
 You can also copy everything as an image, to take a screenshot of the selection.

 You can change your strokes to different tools.
 If you wrote your notes with a Pen tool, you can change it to a Pencil or Marker tool.
 You can even change the Hue and Width of your strokes, their colours too.
 This ability to change everything about your strokes is amazing!

 The lasso tool icons in CollaNote are not intuitive.
-It’s better to write out the actions so users don’t think too much when using it: Copy, Cut, etc. Not everyone understands icons, especially people starting out on their digital note-taking journeys.
+It’s better to write out the actions so users don’t think too much when using them: Copy, Cut, etc. Not everyone understands icons, especially people starting out on their digital note-taking journey.
 We have reason to believe those are the people most likely to try out CollaNote.
 Seasoned note-takers are not leaving their note-taking apps for CollaNote just yet.